AathreyaG/reactai-starter/analysis.md

 ### Assumptions

 - The CSV file format is consistent and validated before upload.
-- User authentication and authorization are already handled or not required for the MVP.
+- User authentication is not required as this is a single-user application.
 - The application will initially support only English language and US currency.
 - The MVP does not require integration with FedMall or GSA Advantage, only the capability to prepare data for such platforms.